"Sichuan's underwater inferno—a symphony of sizzle, spice, and sensation."

 - Sambal Oelek: A chili paste from Southeast Asia; this will add heat but lack the bean flavor.
 It’s best when paired with soy sauce for added depth.

-While no substitute exactly replicates Doubanjiang’s unique taste, these options can still give your Sichuan boiled fish dish a deliciously close flavor profile.
+While no substitute exactly replicates doubanjiang’s unique taste, these options can still give your Sichuan boiled fish dish a deliciously close flavor profile.

 Should the fish fillet be fresh or frozen?

-For ‘Spicy Sichuan Water Boiled Fish,’ using fresh fish fillets with the skin on is often preferred.
+For Spicy Sichuan Water-Boiled Fish, using fresh fish fillets with the skin on is often preferred.
 Skin-on fillets offer several benefits, especially when sliced at a 45-degree angle, as this approach helps the fish hold its shape and stay intact while cooking.
 When using a fresh fillet, the flesh is naturally firmer, allowing you to slice it extra thin without it falling apart in the broth.
 The skin adds a richer, more robust flavor and contributes to a slightly springy texture that enhances the overall mouthfeel—something that can diminish in frozen fish.
 Fresh fish also retains a delicate, fresh flavor, adding depth to the dish, while the skin’s firmness gives a pleasant contrast to the soft texture of the poached fish.

-If the soup for your ‘Spicy Sichuan Water Boiled Fish’ turns out too spicy, there are a few effective ways to balance out the heat without compromising the overall flavor profile.
+If the broth for your Spicy Sichuan Water-Boiled Fish turns out too spicy, there are a few effective ways to balance out the heat without compromising the overall flavor profile.
 Here’s a detailed approach:

 - Add Sweetness: Spiciness can often be balanced by a touch of sweetness.
 You can add a spoonful of sugar, honey, or even a bit of maple syrup.
 The sweetness will mellow out the heat and provide a more harmonious balance between the spicy and savory elements.
 Start with a small amount and taste as you go, as you don’t want the sweetness to overpower the dish.